Rollingstone, Minnesota

 Rollingstone is a city in Winona County, Minnesota, United States.
 The population was 678 at the 2020 census.

 History

 Rollingstone was founded by immigrants from Luxembourg.
 The city was named after nearby Rollingstone Creek.
-Two properties in Rollingstone are listed on the National Register of Historic Places: the 1869 Church of the Holy Trinity and the 1900 Rollingstone Village Hall.
+Sites in Rollingstone on the National Register of Historic Places include the 1869 Church of the Holy Trinity, its associated school, and the 1900 Rollingstone Village Hall.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.48 sqmi, all land.